bizjisna/Git-and-Github-notes/README.md

 ###	Merge branches

-* Go to the branch where you want the new-branch to be merged then use,
+* Go to the branch where you want the new-branch to be merged then use :

         git merge branch-name